-Prerequisite(s): CIS 232 and CIS 260 and either CIS 128 or CIS 236 or completion of CNT 140 and CNT 150 (listed coursework must be completed with a "C" or better)
+Prerequisite(s): CIS 232 and CIS 260 and either CIS 128 or 236 or (CIS 140 and CNT 150)

 This is a course designed for individuals who intend to support a network.
 Topics will include installation of network operating software, LAN diagnostic utilities, client software installation and configuration, adaptor card installation and configuration, common network physical and data link layer troubleshooting, bridging and routing, and application configuration problems.
-This is the capstone course for the networking program and should be taken during the final semester of the Networking degree or certificate program.
+This is the capstone course for the networking program and should be taken during the final semester of the networking degree or certificate program.